alanzanattadev/atom-molecule-dev-environment/DOCUMENTATION.md

 * **title** : depending on the type declared beforehand, a title will generally be displayed as a 'label' of the element (see the example above).
 * **description** : depending on the type declared beforehand, a description will be adding details after the title.

+First, note that you will be able to retrieve every choice the user has made in your configSchema through the 'plan.config' object (which we'll detail later).

-First, here are the available types (and their attributes) for your tool's configSchema:
+Here are the available types (and their attributes), followed by an example of how to access it through 'plan.config', for your tool's configSchema:

 * **string** : asks the user for input as a string (= input box).
   * *placeholder* - a hint inside the input box (optional)